 Ballasts

-There is a lot of confusion around the ballasts included with the Hella Retrofit Kit.
-They are only required when used with the Hella retrofit kit tail lights.
-As I mentioned above, they serve two jobs:
+There is a lot of confusion around the ballasts included with the Hella retrofit kit.
+They are only required when used with the Hella retrofit kit taillights.
+They are not needed with factory 2001+ taillights, and if used anyways will make your LED bars very dim.
+On the retrofit kit lights, the ballasts serve two jobs:

 Adapt wiring.
-The 1996-2000 tail light wiring is different, and must be adapted to the 2001+ lights.
+The 1996-2000 taillight wiring is different and must be adapted to the 2001+ style.
 The ballasts accomplish this.

 Regulate CELIS LED voltage.
-The standard (non retrofit kit) 2001+ CELIS LEDs use 12 volts, which is what the car provides.
-BUT, the retrofit kit 2001+ CELIS LEDs operate at 10 volts, and 12 volts will assuredly burn them out.
-Using ballast with non retrofit kit 2001+ lights will make the CELIS LEDs appear very dim, so the ballast are only for the retrofit kit lights.
+The standard (non-retrofit kit) 2001+ CELIS LEDs use 12 volts, which is what the body harness provides.
+However, the retrofit kit CELIS LEDs operate at 10 volts, and 12 volts will rapidly burn them out.

 To use the standard 2001+ lights (non retrofit kit), you will simply need the inline wiring adapters, part numbers 63120025517 (left) and 63120026771 (right).
 You can alternatively cut/splice in pigtails, or attach the newer style pins and socket housings.